Friday, May 3, 2013

-I have certainly responsibilities in my job, but I have the tremendous support of my family that makes that possible.
+I have certain responsibilities in my job, but I have the tremendous support of my family that makes that possible.
 I have great a staff.
-My husband isfortunate that he’s retired for the Navy, he’s flexible, and carries a lot ofthe load at home.
-I think the fact that Cole has special needs, it makes me abetter legislator.
+My husband is fortunate that he’s retired from the Navy, he’s flexible, and carries a lot of the load at home.
+I think the fact that Cole has special needs, it makes me a better legislator.
 I’ve learned a lot because of Cole.

 Yet, when you look at Republicans we’re very diverse — people from all different backgrounds, experiences.
 Right now in the

 What sort of policy changes would you like to see happen?

 I think it is important that we are focusing on solutions,and not just talking about what we are against but what we are for.